dzeitman/developer-token-bookmark/README.md

  If you followed along with the Click to deploy to Netlify, your token service should be live and running.
 The code was also cloned to your GitHub Account.

- I you want to make further edits to the token service code- pull down the newly cloned repo to continue developing the token server code.
+ If you want to make further edits to the token service code- pull down the newly cloned repo to continue developing the token server code.

 Run the following command to install the dependencies: